 Executing code directly from flash memory is often called Execute-In-Place or XIP.
-By using S25FS-S family devices at the higher clock rates supported, with Quad or DDR Quad commands, the instruction read transfer rate can match or exceed traditional parallel interface, asynchronous, NOR flash memories, while reducing signal count dramatically.
+By using S25FS512S devices at the higher clock rates supported, with Quad or DDR-Quad commands, the instruction read transfer rate can match or exceed traditional parallel interface, asynchronous, NOR flash memories, while reducing signal count dramatically.

-The S25FS-S family products offer high densities coupled with the flexibility and fast performance required by a variety of mobile or embedded applications.
+The S25FS512S products offer high densities coupled with the flexibility and fast performance required by a variety of mobile or embedded applications.
 They are an excellent solution for systems with limited space, signal connections, and power.
 They are ideal for code shadowing to RAM, executing code directly (XIP), and storing reprogrammable data.